COMMON NAMES: POST OAK, IRON OAK, CROSS OAK

 Q: I have three large old post oaks in an area where heavy-equipment operators had to drive near the trees and even next to the trunks of two of them.
 The soil is heavy sandy clay that is very dry.
 What can I do to minimize the effects of soil compaction?
 S.A., Decatur

 A: Follow my Sick Tree Treatment, which I recently revised.
 Here is the current regiment: Aerate the root zone.
 This is especially important in compacted areas.
 Apply 1/2 inch of compost over the root zone.
 Apply the following amendments per 1,000 square feet: Lava sand at a rate of 80 to 100 pounds Expanded shale at 150 to 200 pounds Horticultural cornmeal at 20 pounds Dry molasses at 20 pounds Texas greensand at 40 to 50 pounds Mulch bare soil with shredded native cedar.
 In the spring, as the foliage emerges, spray the trees and soil with Garrett Juice to which garlic tea has been added.
 In the future, prepare an area before heavy equipment arrives.
-Spread a 1-foot-thick layer of shredded tree trimmings on the ground around trees and shrubs to cushion the area.
+Next time spread a 1-foot-thick layer of shredded tree trimmings on the ground around trees and shrubs to cushion the area.

 Q. I have had any number of post oak trees die since the severe drought of 2011.
 I have always assumed that this is still a lingering result of that drought.
 Some friends have suggested that post oak trees, along with live oaks are also susceptible to the disease.
 Reading on the internet, I've found it to say that post oaks are members of the white oak family and are resistant to that curse.
 Any thoughts on this subject?
 B.N., Dallas, TX